 With train, coach and ferry services, there are many ways you can reach Pembrokeshire via public transport and leave your car at home.

-Reserve your place now on one of our guided walks and book entry to the Authority's visitor attractions at Carew Castle and Castell Henllys Iron Age V...
+Reserve your place now on one of our guided walks or see what's on at the Authority's visitor attractions at Carew Castle, Castell Henllys Iron Age Vi...

 The latest information on Coronavirus including advice from the Pembrokeshire Coast National Park Authority on car parks and the Coast Path.